iandunn/dotfiles/docs/development-process-and-tips.md

 	- [ ] break problem down
 		explain it in your own words
-	    list out the requirements, both explicit and assumed. label the assumed ones, ask if they're actual requirements:
+	    list out the requirements, both explicit and assumed. label the assumed ones, ask if they're actual requirements, or mention to stakeholders that going with before start writing code for it
 			- [ ]
 			- [ ]
 			- [ ]
 			- [ ]

+	- [ ] are there too many to fix in a single reasonably-sized pr? if so, find some kind of logical grouping and open pr for 1st group, merge, then start pr for 2nd

 --------------------------------------------------------------------------------------------------------------------------------------------

 ### evaluate solutions

 - [ ] consider several different solutions, weigh pros/cons.
+		have others solved this before?	look for libraries/plugins/whatever if trustworthy enough to run on production, then use that to save time if not, then look at code to get ideas for how to build better version yourself

-		what's the minimal solution needed to achieve the result, without adding tech debt? will there be unintended consequences? write psuedocode for any that have potential, or if need to in order to think through and evaluate it if having trouble, try working backwards - https://www.youtube.com/watch?v=v34NqCbAA1c
+		what's the minimal solution needed to achieve the result, without adding tech debt? are there some requirements that could be modified or removed for a significant reduction in time/effort? if so, suggest they will there be unintended consequences?
+		write psuedocode for any that have potential, or if need to in order to think through and evaluate it if having trouble, try working backwards - https://www.youtube.com/watch?v=v34NqCbAA1c if there are no good options, that may be because the design or requirements are flawed/unrealistic/etc if so, tell them the problem(s), and suggest an alternative

 #### notes & psuedocode for potential ideas